 BCM has trained local communities on how to effectively grow vegetables and to improve their rice growing techniques.

-The Wildlife Conservation Society (WCS) saves wildlife and wild places worldwide through science, conservation action, education, and inspiring people to value nature.
-In Madagascar, WCS undertakes conservation in and around the perimeter of the Marika National Park in northeast Madagascar, where they partner with local communities to ensure lasting conservation success.
+Wildlife Conservation Society 3The Wildlife Conservation Society (WCS) saves wildlife and wild places worldwide through science, conservation action, education, and inspiring people to value nature.
+In Madagascar, we undertake conservation in and around the perimeter of the Marika National Park in the northeast of the country, where we partner with local communities to ensure lasting conservation success.

-All of WCS’s conservation actions aim to contribute to the protection of lemur species found in the park.
-Activities include a comprehensive field-based system of surveillance, law enforcement monitoring and ecological monitoring; restoration and maintenance of critical forestry corridors; research into habitats and species found in the zone; and strengthening of the Government’s ability to manage and enforce forest and marine resource use regulations.
-WCS and its partners strive to develop the landscape as a model for resource conservation and biodiversity protection through better land stewardship linked to improved livelihoods.
+Activities include a comprehensive field-based system of surveillance, law enforcement monitoring and ecological monitoring.
+We also work on restoration and maintenance of critical forestry corridors, research into habitats and species, and strengthening of the Government’s ability to manage and enforce forest and marine resource use regulations.
+WCS and our partners strive to develop the landscape as a model for resource conservation and biodiversity protection through better land stewardship linked to improved livelihoods.

-Ecological monitoring of lemurs is conducted annually at the Makira National Park in collaboration with the local communities.
-The aim is to detect any changes in the populations of these 7 species; data on lemur abundances, on habitat health, and threats facing biodiversity are collected and analyzed to show the possible variations in lemur populations and help target conservation programming.
+We conduct ecological monitoring of lemurs annually at the Makira National Park in collaboration with the local communities.
+The aim is to detect any changes in the populations of 7 species.
+Data on lemur abundances, habitat health, and threats facing biodiversity are collected and analyzed to show the possible variations in lemur populations and help target conservation programming.
 In parallel with this ecological monitoring, WCS Madagascar collaborates with international and national researchers to enrich bio-ecological information on lemurs through various methods including surveys and genetic analysis.
-Lastly, in collaboration with GERP Association, WCS helped discover a new species of mouse lemur in this region in 2009.
+Lastly, in collaboration with GERP Association, we helped discover a new species of mouse lemur in 2009.

 Participatory Conservation of Silky Sifaka (Propithecus candidus) in Makira Natural Park